jakebailey/hereby/README.md

 # Herebyfile.mjs

-Tasks are defined in `Herebyfile.mjs`, like:
+Tasks are defined in `Herebyfile.mjs`.
+Exported tasks are available to run at the CLI, with support for `export default`.

+For example:

 ```js
 import { execa } from "execa";